 Always make a backup before you minify your files as it can break website layouts.

 If you use Cloudways, then I would recommend enabling Varnish, which is server-side caching and in my opinion, is better than using a caching plugin.

-Caching plugins can be a life saver when it comes to WordPress site speed optimization because they cache static pages which means if someone is just visiting the homepage of your website, for example – all those pages are going to load in a fraction of the time it would have done without a caching plugin.
+Caching plugins can be a lifesaver when it comes to WordPress site speed optimization because they cache static pages which means if someone is just visiting the homepage of your website, for example – all those pages are going to load in a fraction of the time it would have done without a caching plugin.

-The downside is you need to make sure your website updates and regenerates those cached files when new content has been published, otherwise they’ll be out of date and therefore not that effective.
+The downside is you need to make sure your website updates and regenerates those cached files when new content has been published, otherwise, they’ll be out of date and therefore not that effective.

 Ok, that’s my top five ways to optimize your WordPress page load speed.
-If you asked me to pick one of them, which you can implement the quickest and with the least disruption, I would pick – Compress Your Images.
+If you asked me to pick one of them, that you can implement the quickest and with the least disruption, I would pick – Compress Your Images.